Virgil (bucking horse): Career

-In July, Jake Vold rode Virgil for 90.75 points at Ponoka, Alberta.
-That ride was the 4th highest score on bareback in 2017.
+In July, Jake Vold rode Virgil for 90.75 points in Ponoka, Alberta.
+That ride was the fourth highest score on bareback in 2017.
 Virgil bucked off Vold at the Canadian Finals Rodeo recently.
 In August, at Lynden, Washington, Austin Foss rode Virgil for 88 points to win.
 "He's a horse that bucks every time," Foss told the PRCA.
 "If a guy is doing his job you're going to win on him every time.
 That combo makes him obviously the riders' choice."

-In January 2020, Will Lowe, a 3-time bareback riding world champion had an accident on Virgil.
+In January 2020, Will Lowe, a three-time bareback riding world champion had an accident on Virgil.
 At the National Western Stock Show in Denver, Colorado, he spurred the horse four times, but then stopped and appeared to be trying to hang on.
 His hand was caught in the rigging.
 One of Virgil's hooves knocked him in the face.
 Once on the ground, the Justin Sports Medicine Team was assisting him.
 To everyone's relief, he was able to get up with assistance.
 Word came later that he had a facial laceration and trauma to his orbital bone.
 However, he would recover fine.

 At the 2021 NFR, during Round 8, Layton Green scored 91 points riding Virgil.
 "It's awesome," said Green regarding this first-round win.
 "It's a really good horse, C5's (Rodeo) Virgil, and I don't know how many go-rounds they have won on him here, but I know it's quite a few in the bareback riding and the first one in the (saddle) bronc riding.
 That horse is everything a guy could ask for, big, strong, and really bucked today.
 Just super happy."